NBKRedSpy/QM_SortExcess/SteamReadMe.txt

 This mod changes the sort so that each item type will have a maximum of eight slots filled at the top of inventory screen, and then the rest will be put at the bottom.

+The number of slots can be configured.
+See the Configuration section.

 [h1]Requirements[/h1]

 Requires the Improved Item Sort mod.